 You will receive notification at your Utah State e-mail account shortly after your deposit has been received.
-You will also receive a detailed confirmation letter as your SOAR date approaches.
+You will also receive a detailed confirmation letter.
 This letter will contain a parking pass, map, and detailed check-in information.
 While you are at SOAR you will meet with your advisor and register for/or modify your schedule of classes.

 Before you attend SOAR, you will want to make housing arrangements and any needed financial aid arrangements.

 You need 120 credits to graduate from Utah State University.
 In order to graduate in eight semesters you will need to average 15 credits per semester.
 If you are taking 12 credits you are considered a full-time student by University standards.
 First-semester students generally take between 12-15 credits.
 Even though this means you will only be in class about 12-15 hours per week, you will need plenty of time to do homework.